ton-community/ton-docs/docs/develop/data-formats/block-layout.md

 ## info:^BlockInfo

 This field contains information about the block, such as its version, sequence numbers, identifiers, and other flags.
-The detailed structure is as follows:

 ```tlb
 block_info#9bc7a987 version:uint32